0Setsuna0/CS7352_Final/docs/source_audit.md

 # Source Audit for SA-RnR-ToMe

-This file records the external sources checked while implementing `dev_plan_v5`.
+This file records the external sources checked while implementing the local CogVideoX RnR acceleration path.
 The implementation uses these sources as references for method design and API compatibility; it does not copy the AsymRnR repository wholesale.

 ## AsymRnR paper